andreasabel/inCode/entry/functor-combinatorpedia.md

     and need to combine the result.
 However, you never need a full `Plus` because we always have at least one value to use.

--   **Induced Monoid**
+-   **List type**

     ``` {.haskell}
-    type MF These1 = Steps
+    type ListBy These1 = Steps
     ```

-    `Steps`, the induced monoidal functor combinator, is the result of an infinite application of `These1` to the same value:
+    `Steps`, the list type, is the result of an infinite application of `These1` to the same value:

     ``` {.haskell}
     type Steps f = f `These1` f `These1` f `These1` f `These1` ... etc.

+    -- actual implementation
+    newtype Steps f a = Steps (NEMap Natural (f a))
+                    -- NEMap is a non-empty Map
     ```

     It essentially represents an infinite *sparse* array of `f a`s, where an